-We created 10 themes, ranging from basic to flowers to cafe, for you to choose from so that you do not have to rack your brain thinking about how to describe the images you want.
+We created 20 themes, ranging from Basic to Studio to Cafe, for you to choose from so that you do not have to rack your brain thinking about how to describe the images you want.
 Just pick one, and hit “Generate”!
 And Pebblely will generate four images for you.

-(We will be adding more themes, so let us know in our Slack what other themes you want.)
+(We will be adding more themes, so let us know in our Facebook Group what other themes you want.)

-But if you want a more customized theme, on the paid plans, you can use your own description, image, and negative prompts to generate whatever images you desire.
-Space, illustrations, living room, and so on.
+But if you want a customized background, on the paid plans, you can use your own description and image to generate whatever images you desire.
+Space, living room, mountains, and so on.

-A few tips to get your desired images with a custom theme:
+A few tips to get your desired images with a custom background:

 - Be specific with your description.
 If you have something specific in mind, such as “on a white marble table, surrounded by blue flowers”, use that.
 Otherwise, you can use something vague like “on a table” to see what Pebblely generates for you and then refine from there.

 - Use “standing” or “on (something)” in your custom description if you want your product to be standing in the generated images.
-The AI will add appropriate shadows and reflections so that the object blends into the background nicely.
+Pebblely will add appropriate shadows and reflections so that the object blends into the background nicely.

-- Use your existing marketing images under Style to generate new images with similar styles and brand colors.
+- Use your existing marketing images under "Match a style" to generate new images with similar styles and brand colors.

 On the paid plans, you can generate unlimited images.
 So feel free to keep generating and testing different themes until you get what you want.

-By default, the generated images are 512x512.
-If you are on the paid plans, you can download the images at 2048x2048.
+By default, the generated images are 1024X1024.
+If you are on the paid plans, you can download the images at 2048X2048.
 Pebblely will upscale the images for you so that they are not just bigger but also clearer, especially the text.

 While Pebblely can help you create backgrounds for your product, knowing the basics of photography and storytelling helps you make the most of Pebblely to create brand-building and sales-converting images.